-Information About Jake - St. Ives teacher - (1 review)
+Information About Jake - Cambridge teacher - (2 reviews)

 This is how 3 referees rated Jake:

 I teach the trumpet as an instrument not a genre; much of the technique I pass over is based in the classical style as I find this creates players who can perform with ease but I also teach my pupils to improvise, to play from memory, music theory and even some composition while they master the instrument itself.
-I find this produces well rounded players who can apply themselves to almost any situation.
-This holistic style of education encompasses classical, pop, funk, klezmer, cuban and more.
-I set my students up with the technique, skills and knowledge they need to apply themselves to almost any style of playing.
-Starting with a solid technical routine my pupil's build up their skills in directions which interest them.
+Smiles and enjoyment are at the top of the list for music, after all, that is the point right?
+I find this produces well rounded AND MOTIVATED players who can apply themselves to almost any situation.
+This holistic style of education encompasses all styles, not just classical pieces - so if you are interested in something specific just let me know!
+Starting with a solid technical routine my students build up their skills in directions which interest them.

-As a drum tutor I present a rather different set of ideas, still based in good solid technique and theory but much more based in popular music; I do not teach classical percussion as I am not myself a percussionist.
-I draw from my extensive background in band playing to initially provide students with the select tools they need to get out playing with other musicians; we then work on deepening their knowledge and expending their tools to tackle much more taxing obstacles.
-Much of the work that will be needed to be completed at home can be done on a practice pad though access to a drum kit will be needed in some shape or form, especially if the pupil is to remain engaged and driven (be this acoustic or electric).
+As a drum tutor I present a rather different set of ideas, still based in good solid technique and theory but much more based in popular music; I do not teach classical percussion as I am not myself a classical percussionist.
+I draw from my extensive background in band playing and show work (musicals, tributes) to initially provide students with the select tools they need to get out playing with other musicians; we then work on deepening their knowledge and expending their tools to tackle much more interesting yet taxing opportunities.
+Much of the work that will need to be completed between lessons can be done on a practice pad though access to a drum kit will be needed in some shape or form, especially if the pupil is to remain engaged and driven (be this acoustic or electric).

 Tutor Resources: (free to download)

 Please login or register to download tutor resources.